 8. Monthly Recurring Revenue (MRR)

 Monthly Recurring Revenue (or MRR) is the sales formula of choice for many SaaS and other subscription businesses because it helps to understand the value of the core business and forecast monthly revenue.
+SaaS companies often utilize CRM SaaS solutions to track and manage this crucial metric.
 Here’s the MRR formula:

 MRR = Total number of paying users x Average revenue per user